Basic motorcycle maintenance

 Checking the engine oil

 Engine oil keeps the engine lubricated so it can work efficiently.
-You need to keep the oil at the level recommended by the motorbike manufacturer.
+You need to keep the oil at the level recommended by the motorcycle manufacturer.

 Check the oil level regularly but especially before a long journey.
-The engine should be cold and you’ll need to make sure the motorbike is on a level area and upright.
-Use the centre stand if your motorbike has one.
+The engine should be cold and you’ll need to make sure the motorcycle is on a level area and upright.
+Use the centre stand if your motorcycle has one.

 Checking the engine coolant